marcoseverini/talos-principle-ai-simulation/README.md

 ## Tests Performed

-This repository includes two test cases conducted with the Gemini 1.5 Flash AI.
+[tests](https://github.com/marcoseverini/talos-principle-ai-simulation/tree/main/tests) folder includes two test cases conducted with the Gemini 1.5 Flash AI.
 Review these tests to observe the AI's performance in those scenarios.
+In one, the AI ​​got the tower ending.
+In the other, the ending of paradise.
+Draw your own conclusions, and enjoy reading them.

 ## Team